Fact-checked against Services Australia — Centrelink on 2026-04-25.

 The income test and the assets test

-Most Centrelink payments use both an income test and an assets test.
-Services Australia applies whichever test produces the lower payment, which is sometimes called the dual-test approach.
-The full mechanics sit on the income and assets tests page.
+Most Centrelink payments run both an income test and an assets test.
+Services Australia works out the result under each and pays you whichever one gives the lower amount – the dual-test approach.
+The full mechanics live on the income and assets tests page.

 The income test